Ziko67890/sarex-gym-workflow/README.md

 4. Connect your registration and check-in forms to the n8n webhook URLs
 5. Activate all three workflows — Registration, Check-In, and Renewal

-> ⚠️ **Security reminder:** Never push real API keys or tokens to this repo.
-Replace all credential values with placeholders before uploading.
-Store secrets safely in n8n's credentials manager.

 ---

-*Built with dedication by a Phoenix Cohort student · TSAcademy AI Automation Programme*